rbpatt2019/ToDonePy/README.rst

 Completing your tasks with ``to done``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After the end of a productive work session, you've completed a task from your list.
 Boom!
 Time well spent.
-To remove it from your ``TODO.csv``, call:
+To remove it from your ``TODO.tsv``, call:

 .. code:: sh